nndeploy/nndeploy/README_EN.md

 ## Introduction

-nndeploy is An easy-to-use and high-performance AI deployment framework.
-Based on nndeploy, developers can easily develop SDKs for specific platforms and hardware from training algorithm repositories, significantly reducing development time.
-Additionally, the framework has deployed numerous mainstream AI models, including Large Language Models (LLMs), AIGC generation, face swapping, object detection, and image segmentation, allowing for out-of-the-box use.
+nndeploy is a easy-to-use and high-performance AI deployment framework.
+Built on the design of visual workflows and multi-end inference, it enables developers to easily create SDKs tailored for specific platforms and hardware directly from training algorithm repositories, significantly reducing development time.
+Additionally, the framework comes pre-deployed with a wide range of AI models, including Large Language Models (LLMs), AIGC generation, face swapping, object detection, and image segmentation, allowing for out-of-the-box use.

+In practical applications, we recommend using the visual workflow for design and debugging.
+After verifying the algorithm's effectiveness and performance, you can leverage the provided Python/C++ APIs to load and run the workflow in production environments.
+Whether accessed through the visual frontend interface or API calls, the workflow ultimately operates on the underlying high-performance C++ computing engine.
+This design ensures that the workflow exhibits completely consistent execution behavior and performance in both development/debugging and production deployment environments, achieving the goal of "develop once, run anywhere".
 ### **Simple and Easy to Use**

 - **Visual Workflow**: Deploy AI algorithms through drag-and-drop operations.
 Adjust all node parameters of AI algorithms via the front-end visualization interface and quickly preview the effect after parameter tuning.